geogardenclub/geogardenclub.github.io/docs/develop/design/data-model-old.md

   }
 ```

 In general, a Garden associated with a vendor will have a single Planting instance for each Variety that they offer.
 This Planting instance will have a single Seed instance, with `seedsAvailable` set to `true`.
 In reality, a vendor may or may not have seeds in stock for a given Variety at any given time.
 And, in reality, a vendor will produce their seeds from growing plants each year.
-But, we will not represent these "realities" about vendor gardens and seeds in our data model, at least for the beta release.
+But, we will not represent these "realities" about vendor gardens and seeds in our data model, at least for the 1.0 release.

 ### Observation